kentstephen/imdb_postgres_elt_python/README.md

 ## In the end

-You will end up with a database with new tables that unnest arrays and a lot more granularity
+You will end up with a database with new tables that unnest arrays and a schema with a lot more granularity

 ## Enjoy, and let me know what you think!